OpenACalendar/OpenACalendar-Documentation-SuperUser/webAssets.rst

 Then simply run "php build.php".

-The results are automatically placed in the correct web folders.
+The results are automatically placed in :ref:`the correct web folders<web-assets-build-process-compile-targets>`.

 The results are portable; for a given set of extensions and configuration you can compile the assets on a dev machine then move them to production server.